XanDDemoX/ESOAutoRecharge/README.md

 Usage
 =============

 /rc 		- Attempts to recharge the currently equipped primary and secondary weapons.
-			- When weapons are recharged displays the hand and chagre percentage refilled.
-			- When weapons are not recharged displays the hand and charge percentage remaining.

 /rc on  	- Enable automatic equipped weapons recharging.